The most obvious symptom of Sleep Apnea is loud snoring.

 The main symptoms of sleep apnea are :

-Clinical studies indicate that sleep apnea causes oxygen de-saturation.
-Prolonged deficiency in oxygen can cause damage to the normal function of many organs and increase the risk of developing the followings:
+Clinical studies indicate that sleep apnea leads to oxygen de-saturation.
+Prolonged oxygen deficiency can result in damage in many organs and increase the risk of developing:

-If the sleep specialist recommends you to use CPAP, you may be required to do a CPAP titration in order to find the optimal pressure.
-CPAP is a device which delivers pressure to nasal cavity by a mask to prevent the upper airway from collapsing.
-It is the most effective and common way of OSA treatment which is suitable for mild to severe sleep apnea patient.
+CPAP is a medical device which delivers air pressure to nasal cavity by a mask to prevent the upper airway from collapsing, allows the user to resume normal breathing.
+CPAP is the most effective and common way to treat OSA, suitable for mild to severe sleep apnea patient.
+User would feel refreshed the next morning.

-2) Surgery: An invasive way treatment but it may not be suitable for everyone, and it is not the first therapeutic choice.
+2) Surgery: An invasive way treatment, mainly for severe patients, but it may not suit everyone, and it is not the first therapeutic choice.

-3) Modification of the life style: such as do more exercise and reduce weight for obese person, sleep laterally, stop using sleeping tablets or sedatives, and avoid taking alcoholic drinking in the evening.
+3) Modification of the life style: Do more exercises, reduce weight for obese person, sleep laterally, stop using sleeping tablets or sedatives, and avoid taking alcoholic drinking before sleep.

 (1) Obstructive Sleep Apnea – A guide for GP’s – British Lung Foundation (NHS).